gauggelb/Officebarista/frontend/plugins/README.md

 # Plugins

-# cdysvy
-All the plugins used for the app are int this folder.
+All the plugins used for the app are in this folder.
+To add a plugin to your app go to the app root with command line and tpye the ionic cordova add <your plugin>.

+For example for the NFC-Plugin:
+# ionic cordova plugin add phonegap-nfc